 Yes.
 You control this with the route table associated with the LPG on the hub VCN.
 You can configure restrictive route rules that specify only the on-premise subnets that you want to make available to the spoke VCN.
 The routes advertised to the spoke VCN are those in that route table and the hub VCN's CIDR.

 Yes.
 You control this with the route table associated with the DRG on the hub VCN.
 You can configure restrictive route rules that specify only the spoke VCN subnets that you want to make available to the on-premise network.
 The routes advertised to the on-premise network are those in that route table and the hub VCN's CIDR.

 Yes.
 The hub VCN is limited to a maximum of 10 local peerings with spoke VCNs.

 Yes.
-You can add a service gateway to a VCN that is connected to your on-premise network by way of FastConnect or VPN Connect.
+You can add a service gateway to a VCN that is connected to your on-premise network by way of FastConnect or Site-to-Site VPN.
 You can then configure route rules on the route tables associated with VCN's DRG and service gateway to direct on-premises traffic through the VCN to the Oracle services of interest.
 You on-premises hosts can use their private IPs when communicating with the Oracle services, and the traffic does not go over the internet.